Surpris/directory-structure-py/for_portable/readme.txt

 # Usage

-Drag the directory or file and drop it on the batch file "directory_structure_py.bat".
+Drag the directory or file and drop it on the batch file `directory_structure_py.bat` or on the shell script `directory_structure_py.sh`.
-By default, the following files are output to the `output` directory in the directory where "directory_structure_py.bat" is located.
+By default, the following files are output to the `output` directory in the directory where the batch file or the shell script is located.

+* `directory_structure_metadata.json`: the list-formatted metadata is included.
+* `directory_structure_metadata_tree.json`: the directory tree is included.
+* `directory_structure_metadata.tsv`: a metadata list is included.
 * `ro-crate-metadata.json`: a metadata is included in the RO-Crate format.
 * `ro-crate-preview.html`: a preview file of the RO-Crate metadata.
-* `directory_structure_metadata_tree.json`: the directory tree is included.
-* `directory_structure_metadata.tsv`: a metadata list is included.

 You can change the output formats by modifying the options set in the batch file.